Metastability in the Dissipative Quantum Rabi Model: Dissipative phase transition and stability analysis

 In the NP ($\lambda < \lambda_c$), we consider a quench of the parity-preserving solution by setting $\langle \hat{x}\rangle=r \cos 2\theta$ and $\langle \hat{p}\rangle=r \sin 2\theta$.
 In this phase, since the system has only one steady-state solution, the system under any perturbation flows back to the parity-preserving solution.
 A phenomenological description of such a process is shown in the top panel of Fig.~\ref{fig:StrongPerturb}(a).
 Numerical results in the bottom panel confirm this conclusion.
 In the SMP ($\lambda>\lambda_{c}$), the quench of the parity-breaking solution is set to be $\langle \hat{\sigma}_x\rangle=\cos \theta \langle \hat{\sigma}_x \rangle_{s}+\sin \theta \langle \hat{\sigma}_z \rangle_{s}$ and $\langle \hat{\sigma}_z\rangle=\cos \theta \langle \hat{\sigma}_z \rangle_{s}-\sin \theta \langle \hat{\sigma}_x \rangle_{s}$, which is designed to mimic the spin flip due to spin relaxation.
 In this regime, the system possesses three steady-state solutions: a pair of parity-breaking solutions (which are stable under small perturbations) and one unstable parity-preserving solution (which acts as a saddle point).
 A sufficiently strong perturbation, in principle, can drive the system from its local stable state to the saddle point, from which it eventually relaxes back into one of the parity-breaking states.
 A phenomenological description of such a process is shown in the top panel of Fig.~\ref{fig:StrongPerturb}(b).
 The numerical results, shown in bottom panel, demonstrate this behavior.
 Starting from a parity-breaking solution, the system remains stable under weak perturbations (small $\theta$).
 However, under strong perturbations (large $\theta$), it is driven away from its local stable state, flows toward the saddle point, and eventually settles into one of the parity-breaking solutions.
 Consequently, the parity-breaking solutions are metastable under strong perturbations.

 From the cumulant analysis, we have shown that strong quantum fluctuations exist in the SMP.
-This indicates that the parity-breaking solutions in the SMP can be only stable for a finite time before a large perturbation drives the system away.
-We thus refer to these parity-breaking solutions as the metastable solutions and label the phase as the superradiant metastable phase (SMP).
+This indicates that the parity-breaking solutions in the SMP can be stable only for a finite time before a large perturbation drives the system away.
+We thus refer to these parity-breaking solutions as metastable solutions and label the phase as a superradiant metastable phase.